GrigoryanHayk/form-manager/README.md

 Form Manager
 ===============
-Form Manager for managing and building forms
+Form Manager for managing and building forms in Safan Framework.

 REQUIREMENTS
 ------------